-My Favorite Touristy Hiking Spots
+My Favorite Touristy Hiking Destinations

-I have come up with a few of my favorite hiking spots for those of you looking to do some hiking this spring.
+I have come up with a few of my favorite touristy hiking destinations for those of you looking to do some hiking this spring.
 I love hiking because in addition to being great exercise, it allows you to actually surround yourself with nature as opposed to just driving past it.
 Hiking is a great way to get the most out of your visit to a new area; what better way to fully take in an area than hiking?

 The views at the top of a hike are usually as good as it gets.
 I am a little nervous about running into wildlife (too many bear attacks in recent years), however, that hasn’t stopped me from enjoying a nice hike.
 Here are my top hiking areas (in touristy areas) ranging from urban to national parks.